1979 Kurdish rebellion in Iran: Fighting campaigns and politics

 In mid-August, the Revolutionary Guard ambushed Paveh in defiance of the army's advice.
 Since they were unprepared for battle, they were overpowered and encircled by Kurdish militants.
 The situation prompted Khomeini to meet with the heads of the government and army.
 In his statement on August 17, he announced a jihad against Kurdish separatists and declared key Kurdish nationalist figures, including Ghassemlou, enemies of the state.
 A three-week campaign to clear out rebel strongholds in Saqqez and Mahabad followed.
 A week after the ill-advised siege on Paveh, the city was captured by the Revolutionary Guard after the Kurdish withdrew.
 This marked the beginning of the Iranian counteroffensive.

 By August 20, the Iranian army had begun attacking Mahabad; they managed to completely surround it by August 30.
 Three days of negotiations began but ultimately failed, and Iranian forces launched another onslaught of the city on September 3.
 Using F-4 fighter jets, artillery, and more than 100 tanks, they managed to seize control of Mahabad after just a few hours.
 Iranian forces continued pushing forward and took the town of Baneh.
 More than 500 people were killed during the siege.
 By the end of the campaign, Iranian forces had also recaptured Marivan, Bastam, Sardasht, Bukan, and Saqqez.
 The Kurdish Peshmerga retreated into the mountains during the attacks and resumed their offensive six weeks later, returning to Mahabad and using Molotov cocktails and rocket-propelled grenades to fight the Iranian troops.
 At the end of November, while the Iranian government was occupied with other events in the country such as the American Embassy hostage crisis, the Kurds sieged Sanandaj, Saqqez, and other captured cities and towns.

-In a Radio Tehran speech on December 17, Khomeini said that ethnic minorities were contrary to Islamic doctrines and that those against the union of Muslim countries were at fault for creating the issue of nationalism within these minority groups.
+In a Radio Iran speech on December 17, Khomeini said that ethnic minorities were contrary to Islamic doctrines and that those against the union of Muslim countries were at fault for creating the issue of nationalism within these minority groups.
 In late January, after President Banisadr took office, Revolutionary Guard units and government-aligned Kurds unsuccessfully attacked rebels in the region, resulting in a stalemate that lasted until spring.
 By May 1980, Kurds still controlled most of Kurdistan's roads and rural areas and held Mahabad as their capital.
 The KDPI claimed to have more than 7,000 fighters at this time.